Do you suffer from poor posture?

 Some Common Types Of Poor Posture

-Here are some common types of poor posture.
+Here are 4 common types of poor posture.

 Perhaps you can recognize yourself in one or more.

 Makes you look like Mr. Burns from The Simpsons.
-Usually, all the time spent looking at a smartphone is the major culprit.
+Usually, the time spent looking at a smartphone or computer is the major culprit.
 This excess flexion creates stress on your spine and it can even make you appear smaller.

 Doesn’t do anything for your looks either and it can potentially make you feel less confident and in more serious cases affect your breathing.

 All the time spend sitting makes the pelvis tilt forward resulting in a protruding belly and a butt tucking upwards.
-Not pretty at all and also makes appear fatter than you are.
+Not pretty at all and can also make you appear fatter than you are.

-There is a very popular exercise routine for fixing tight hip flexors.
+By the way, there is a very popular exercise routine for fixing tight hip flexors.
 It has helped A LOT of people and I have tried it myself.
-I think it is really good and I wrote a review you can check out here.
+I wrote a review you can check out here.

 While I have listed all these poor postures individually, they are regrettably often seen in combination.